yandex-cloud/docs/en/cdn/operations/resources/configure-caching.md

       Where:

       * `cname`: The primary domain name used for content distribution.
 Required parameter.
-      * `active`: A flag that indicates if content is available to end users. `True`: CDN content is available to end users.
-Optional parameter, defaults to `True`.
+      * `active`: A flag that indicates if content is available to end users. `True`: Content from the CDN is available to clients.
+Optional parameter, defaults to `true`.
       * `origin_protocol`: Origin protocol.
 Optional parameter, defaults to `http`.
       * `secondary_hostnames`: Additional domain names.
 Optional.
       * `origin_group_id`: ID of the [origin group](../../concepts/origins.md).
 Required parameter.
 Use the ID from the description of the origin group in the `yandex_cdn_origin_group` resource.